Alpina Gstaad: Background and development

 The hotel was built on the site of the Grand Hotel Alpina, which was demolished on April 11, 1995.
 Opposition from local residents to the building of a new hotel took thirteen years to overcome, and the hotel was completed and opened in late 2012.
 It was the first new large hotel built in Gstaad for 100 years.
 Local planning regulations dictated the style of the hotel, which had to be similar to the local three-storey 'Simmentaler' architectural style.

 The co-owner and developer Marcel Bach sent Cristal champagne to the residents who had complained about the hotel once it had been completed.
 Phoebe Eaton, in an article on Gstaad in T: The New York Times Style Magazine, wrote of the hotel that "However good the Alpina and any other newcomers prove at being hotels, they are calculated real-estate plays, more about apartments and chalets for sale elsewhere on the grounds."

 The hotel cost $336 million to build, an average cost of $5 million per room.
 The building of the hotel was completed without any debt, having been funded by the construction of three chalets and 11 apartments on the site.
-Two of the chalets were sold to the Russian oligarch Dmitry Rybolovlev, at a price reported to be $130 million each.
 It was the first luxury hotel to open in Gstaad for 100 years.
 A third chalet was converted into apartments.